mspatke/Graph_generation_lida/README.md

-It automatically generataes graphs based on question using lida framework.
+It automatically generates graph based on question using lida framework.

 Happy lida exploring!